 Moneyfacts.co.uk Best Buys show the best products chosen by our independent experts.
 Where we have been able to we have also provided a link for you to open an account today.
 Products shown with a yellow background are sponsored products.

 Normally, a slice of any interest you earn from a savings account goes straight to the taxman.
-However, a cash ISA, or Individual Savings Account (otherwise known as the new ISA/NISA), is a type of account that allows you to earn interest tax-free.
+However, a cash ISA, or Individual Savings Account, is a type of account that allows you to earn interest tax-free.

 Monthly Savings PlanFind out what your regular savings plan could be worth.